If I go back to work after my injury will this hurt my claim?

 The best course to take is to try a return to work

-So, if you are injured, the best course advisable is for you to try to return to work.
 If your injuries stop you from undertaking the work you normally did prior to your injury occurring, then you should try to find work more suitable to your injuries.

 If you try to return to work and you are in pain and cannot do your work, then it is quite reasonable for you to stop doing that work that causes you pain.

 In other cases, it may be that you need to retrain into alternate employment more suitable to your injuries, altogether different from your pre-injury employment.

 It would be advisable however in such case for you to see your doctor to inform him of your difficulties in performing your work and your need to cease your work or reduce your work hours.

-In fact, the best possible course an injured person who has brought a claim can take, is to try to go back to work.
-If they fail in doing this despite using their best efforts to do so, then this is the best evidence for a Court to see the impact of the injury on that person's employment and employability.
+If the injured person fails in doing this (despite using their best efforts to do so), then this is the best evidence for a Court to see the impact of the injury on that person's employment and employability.

-But no one expects you to work in pain
+No one expects you to work in pain

-But in other cases, where a person's injuries do not stop them from being able to do some form of work, then this is when they should attempt to try to locate work suitable to their injuries.
+However in other cases, where a person's injuries do not stop them from being able to do some form of work, then this is when they should attempt to try to locate work suitable to their injuries.

 In most cases, a Court will consider an injured person has a "residual earning capacity", and should give their best efforts to achieve that residual earning capacity.

-Then make sure you see your doctor to obtain his confirmation that it is appropriate for you to cease your work or to reduce your work hours, or to restrict your work duties, due to your injuries - this then validates ceasing your work or reducing your work duties or work hours.
+Your Doctor is best advised to tell you if it is appropriate for you to cease your work or to reduce your work hours, or to restrict your work duties, due to your injuries.